 Breach of Contract

 When you entered into a business agreement, you created a contract outlining each party’s promises and obligations.
 But what happens when one party breaches that contract?
-Our commercial litigation lawyer can help you.
+Our contract lawyer can help you.

 Breach of Contract Defined